Janowoj/simple-components/README.md

 #### Sorting order reset:

 // We are always going through that SAME cycle from UNSORTED to ASCENDING to DESCENDING to UNSORTED regardless of which header cell we are sorting by.

+// We would like to be able to click on the different header cell and sort on that column in ascending order.

+#### Different UI for presenting the data:

+// Same DATA prop, same sortOrder and sortBy states, but different UI.

+// How we can we extract the sorting logic and reuse it in different locations of our project?